 Local Hosting

-If you are on a paid Pro or Enterprise plan, you gain the ability to host WebAR projects on your own web servers.
+A Pro or Enterprise plan is required to host WebAR projects on your own web servers.

 Getting started